Shawn5141/UW-CSE451-Operating-System-Lab/lab/lab2design.md

 ## Overview
 /* Some instruction from spec about overview
 For each section, again, start with a few sentences describing goals.
-Also, we need to write some description above following topics:
+"Done" Also, we need to write some description above following topics:
 How the	different parts	of the design interact together.
   - Major data structures.
+"Not done for each fn"
   - Synchronization.
+"Not done for each fn"
   - Major algorithms.
+"Not done for each fn"
   - Major data structures.
+"Not done for each fn"
 */
-//Some topic from suggested in spec
+//Most of description is from lab2.md.
+"Modified if needed."

-  - Synchronization issues
+  - Synchronization issues  "Not done"

-  - fork

-  - wait/exit

-  - exec
+          Not sure why lock is better to use (either spinlock / sleeplock /or sleep )

+  - fork: Duplicate a current process to childern process with same open file descriptor

+  - wait: Suspend execution until a child terminates (calls exit or is killed).
+          Returns process ID of that child process; hangs if no child process has terminated (until one does); returns -1 on error.
+          A child is returned from wait only once.

+  - exit: Return the allocated memory back to the kernel heap

+  - pipes: Creates a pipe and two open file descriptors.
+The file descriptors are written to the array at arg0, with arg0[0] the read end of the pipe and arg0[1] as the write end of the pipe.

+  - exec:  Given a pathname for an executable file, sys_exec() runs that file in the context of the current process (e.g., with the same open file descriptors). arg1 is an array of strings; arg1[0] is the name of the file; arg1[1] is the first argument; arg1[n] is '\0' signalling the end of the arguments.

 ## In-depth Analysis and Implementation

+-
+  - Synchronization issues  "Not done"
 	(1) functions you need to implement

 	(2) functions you need to modify

 	(3) corner cases

 	(4) test plan

 	(5) which file will be modified

 *Example*